BraJavSa/PX4_Offboard_control/README.md

 ### NOTE 3

-Put this in the end of .sdf file if you want to have a cam in the vehicle
+Put this in the end of sdf file if you want to have a cam in the vehicle

 ```
 <include>